hakxcore/Timepass/README.md

 # Timepass
-Auromate your some sort of functions in Debian OS.
+Automate your some sort of functions in Debian OS.